ag88/embtomcatwebdav/README.md

 On running, point the web browser to http://localhost:8080/webdav, you should see the directory listing of your current work directory.
 For more functionality, it requires a WebDAV client to interact with the WebDAV server

 To enable authentication, specify a userid using -u option and password would be prompted if the -w option is not specified.

+From version 0.2.1, DIGEST authentication is supported, to use DIGEST authentication, pass the -D option in addition to specifying the user with -u option.
+Without SSL, DIGEST authentication is slightly more secure than BASIC authentication in that passwords is not transmited in plain text.
+However, it requires that the client supports DIGEST authentication.

 If you are bothered with illegal reflective access operation warnings, you can use the batch file run.bat or run.sh replace the "target/webdav-0.x.x-jar-with-dependencies.jar" with the appropriate release jar, that should mute most of those illegal reflective access warnings.
 Tomcat needs those reflective access which accounts for its versetile flexibility features.